haniagibus/Gwiazdy-SmartCity/README.md

 ## Prerequisites
 1. Running Flask app on production server
-2. User connected to the local network where Flask app is running _(for demonstration purposes WiFi SSID: CKS)_
+2. User connected to the local network where Flask app is running _(for demonstration purposes only - WiFi SSID: CKS)_

 ## How to run
 1. Open address in browser [http://172.16.177.107:8080/](http://172.16.177.107:8080/)